RonFrancesca/Computacional-Music-Creativity/README.md

 The content of every folder and file is described in this file.

-### Lab1

-Introuduction to Pure Data.
+### Lab1: Introuduction to Pure Data.
 The folder contains three patches:
--
--
+-  upf-counter.pd: simple counter in pure data
+-  upf-sequencer.pd: 16-step sequencer in pure data
--
+-  upf-Theremin.pd:

 ### Drum_machine